charlesdev96/charlie-chat-app/README.md

 userId: the id of the user
 commentId: the id of the comment
 postId: the id of the post
+receiverId: id of the message receiver
+senderId: id of the user sending the message

 A. User Registration and Login: